Indian River County, Florida: Elections

 Indian River County lies at the northern end of a belt stretching to Collier County in the southwest that was the first part of Florida to politically distance itself from the "Solid South": the last Democrat to win a majority in the county was Franklin D. Roosevelt in 1944.
+Only four Democrats have managed 40 percent or more of the county's vote since then.

-In 1992, indeed, Ross Perot came second, fifteen votes ahead of President-elect Bill Clinton, this being one of only three Florida counties where he did so.
+In 1992, indeed, Ross Perot came second, fifteen votes ahead of President-elect Bill Clinton, this being one of only four Florida counties where he did so.

 Voter registration

 According to the Secretary of State's office, Republicans are a plurality of registered voters in Indian River County.